mzufferey/omics/reading_notes/methods_grns_reading_notes.md

 ##### Wang et al. 2019

-we explore evolutionary algorithms, and their applications with sparse matrix representations.
+we explore **evolutionary algorithms**, and their applications with sparse matrix representations.
 Our approach can speed up the optimization process and find good solutions, uncovering the underlying GRNs

 ##### Wu et al. 2021

-ShareNet, a Bayesian framework for boosting the accuracy of cell type-specific gene regulatory networks by propagating information across related cell types via an information sharing structure that is adaptively optimized for a given single-cell dataset.
+**ShareNet, a Bayesian framework for boosting the accuracy of cell type-specific gene regulatory networks by propagating information across related cell** types via an information sharing structure that is adaptively optimized for a given single-cell dataset.

 The techniques we introduce can be used with a range of general network inference algorithms to enhance the output for each cell type.
 We